 Hot Topics Discussions

-Advancing confident, social-minded leaders, student- led Hot Topic Discussions are organized at opportune times during the school year by the Office of Multicultural Affairs.
-They provide an opportunity for thoughtful reflection and communication regarding current issues of local, national, and worldwide concern.
+Student-led Hot Topic Discussions provide an opportunity for thoughtful reflection and communication regarding current issues of local, national, and worldwide concern.
 A respectful dialog is organized in a safe environment for students to share their opinions with a goal of inspiring positive change.

 Each spring, the Loomis community comes together in this fun and festive event celebrating and sharing our cultural diversity.
 Highlighting the numerous nationalities and ethnicities represented on campus, students, faculty, staff, and parents organize interactive exhibits that feature food, music, visual arts and other cultural activities for all to share and learn.